Using the SQL Query template in the web app

 Use the information in this section to write a successful query in the SQL Query template.

-What columns can I join on?
+What columns can I join and filter on?

 Aggregation requirement